DataDog/documentation/content/en/real_user_monitoring/guide/proxy-rum-data.md

 For example, with a `site` set to `datadoghq.eu` and the `proxy` configuration from the example, the RUM Browser SDK sends requests to an URL that looks this: `https://www.proxy.com/foo/api/v2/rum/bar?ddsource=browser`.
 The proxy will need to forward the request to the URL `https://browser-intake-datadoghq.eu/api/v2/rum?ddsource=browser`.

+**Note:**
-**Note:** Some privacy blockers already target the intake [url patterns][2], so you may want to take that into account when building your proxy URL.
+- Some privacy blockers already target the intake [url patterns][2], so you may want to take that into account when building your proxy URL.
-**Note:** The `proxy` function is called for each request, so it should avoid any heavy computation.
+- The `proxy` function is called for each request, so it should avoid any heavy computation.

 ## Legacy proxy setups